donut-party/frontend/README.md

 ## Forms

-Sweet Tooth eliminates much of the boilerplate for creating forms.
+Donut Frontend eliminates much of the boilerplate for creating forms.

 - structure
 - concepts